In The Jungle 2017 HD 63 min.

 Equal parts musical, performance, and poetic lecture, In The Jungle is an experimental narrative originally created as a musical composition and live performance.
-In the summer of 2015 I shot the piece as a single channel video featuring Baltimore performers MC Schmidt and Cricket Arrison at The Theatre Project on a 4k R3D camera.
-The piece is currently in post production with a completion date of December 2016.
+The a single channel video features Baltimore performers MC Schmidt and Cricket Arrison and was shot at The Theatre Project in Baltimore on a 4k R3D camera.
+The piece was completed in the spring of 2017 and premiered at the Parkway Theatre in Baltimore on July 11, 2017.
+The video will screen for two nights in February 2018 at The Anthology Film Archives and in April of 2018 at the Union Theater in Milwaukee WI among other upcoming screenings.

 In The Jungle, playfully and sorrowfully tells the tale of an unreliable narrator in a self-imposed exile.
 Given a grant to study the equivalent of animal cries and whines in jungle flora our heroine has lived for 1, 612 days deep in an unnamed jungle.
 The piece opens with a musical journal entry through which we discover that she must return to "civilization" to deliver a lecture on her discoveries to the board which funds her work.
 The typewriter on which she impresses her thoughts about this upcoming journey is turned into a melodic instrument and accompanied by an antique toy piano and Berg-like vocal punctuations so that the entirety feels like a circuit bent atonal opera.
 What becomes clear is an encroaching madness and reluctance to leave the sheer terror of thousands of square miles of rapid life and growth.